-Diversity, Inclusion, Equality and Wellbeing Committees in Chambers
+Diversity, Inclusion, Equality and Wellbeing initiatives in Chambers

 The Diversity Working Groups within Chambers work on initiatives that help to increase diversity among barristers and staff and are responsible for various streams of outreach work, content, and policy reviews.
 They each work hard to identify which groups are significantly underrepresented amongst DSC barristers and staff and to devise strategies to address this.
 In addition, Chambers has a group dedicated to monitoring the fair allocation of work amongst members and taking steps if any adverse trends are identified, and groups which work to increase inclusivity within DSC as a whole through a series of events and other initiatives.
-Chambers' Wellbeing Committee works to build awareness of matters pertaining to, and the importance of wellbeing, organising various streams of internal activity, such as events, external signposting and policy reviews.
+Chambers' Wellbeing Team works to build awareness of matters pertaining to, and the importance of wellbeing, organising various streams of internal activity, such as events, external signposting and policy reviews.

 Positive Action Strategy

 Doughty Street Chambers is fully committed to avoiding any unlawful positive discrimination but is also keen to maximise the opportunities the law currently permits in terms of taking positive action to address well-known and evidenced pre-existing inequalities.
-As such, a Positive Action Strategy for Chambers is being implemented to cover the breadth of operations from recruitment through to retention for staff, pupils, members, Associate Tenants and Academics.
+As such, a Positive Action Strategy for Chambers is being implemented to cover the breadth of operations from recruitment through to retention for staff, pupils, members, Associates and Academics.

 The Bar’s Code of Conduct requires us to invite our workforce (barristers and staff) to provide diversity data about themselves.
 We are further required to publish an accurate and anonymised summary of that data, and we do so on this page of our website.
 See our diversity data report of June 2019 and June 2021.
 We are required to update this report at least every three years, although we aim to do so more frequently.